 Unless confidential, decisions made by the Board are documented in the public domain.

-Community engagement was encouraged as part of the development of the Scheme of Integration and the Strategic Plan of the Health and Social Care Partnership was developed following consultations with interested parties including members of the public.
+Community engagement was encouraged as part of the development of the Scheme of Integration and the Health & Social Care Strategic Plan 2018-2021 was developed following consultations with interested parties including members of the public.